 Firth Tower Museum offers an interactive education programme that provides an opportunity to engage in 'hands on' activities to gain appreciation of life in New Zealand in the late 1800s and early 1900s.

 Activities can be tailored to suit all types of groups, ages and abilities.
 We organise the day to fit within your requested timefames.
 Simply contact us to discuss your requirements and make a booking.

-The activities are designed by teachers to cover New Zealand curriculum subjects, especially local history.
+The activities are designed to bring to life the early European settlers in the Matamata area.
 We encourage school groups to dress up to help the children get a more authentic experience from the day.
 Simple costumes can be made from items found in op shops or Grandma’s house, including:

 Girls: 3/4 length skirt or dress, pigtails, long socks, shoes and a hat.
 You could also include a pinafore, petticoat, jackets/coats and lace collars (not shawls).